epam/EPAM-AI-RUN-Marketplace/README.md

 | MCP Connect         | 1 | 1Gi | 0.5 |
 | Fluentbit           | daemonset | 128Mi | 0.1 |

-*The database component can also be deployed separately in AWS RDS
+*The database by default is AWS RDS, but there is an option to deploy it as EKS cluster component.

 # 4. AWS Infrastructure Deployment